 9. Bengali Sweet House

-It’s located very centrally in Bengali Market, and is a wonderful place to eat on a budget if you are in Central Delhi.
+It’s located very near Connaught Place, and is a wonderful place to eat on a budget if you are in Central Delhi.
 I actually fell in love with the area.
 It’s in the middle of everything, but feels like a secret neighbourhood – something rare in a mega city like Delhi.

 There’s a few sweet shops and restaurants here, all located around the roundabout.
 This one is on the corner, opposite Nathu’s Sweets.